chasinglucid/ware-house-code/README.md

 2. Add login link on all pages.
 (Not working ATM)
 3. Fixed buttons and job search field on jobs.html
 4. On about.html, correct hover on button at bottom
+5. Add "remove" to items and update button on cart.html
+6. Create links to products on cart.html

 ---------------------------------------------------